 At Agile Alliance, we’re always on the lookout for people who would like to share their experiences and lessons learned from exploring and applying Agile values, principles, and practices.

 In our quest to be the “big tent” of the Agile community, we provide several ways for you to contribute knowledge.
-These opportunities include presenting at one of our events, sharing your story via an experience report, or offering tips and techniques in a blog post.
+These opportunities include presenting at one of our events, sharing your story via an experience report, or offering ideas, tips, and techniques in a blog post.

-Read on if you’re an Agile Alliance Member and would like to share your ideas with the Agile community on our blog, please read on!
+If you’re an Agile Alliance Member and would like to share your ideas with the Agile community on our blog, please read on!
 Click here to learn more about becoming a member.

 Agile Alliance welcomes articles that inform our readers about Agile practices and how to implement them.

 Do you have an effective way for teams to work well together?
 Have you discovered a method that enables your organization to make better decisions about what they do or do not work on?
 Have you perfected the process your teams use to design, develop, and deploy software?
 Have you figured out how to improve communication among diverse, dispersed groups of people?
 These are all great topics.

 The latest online money-making scheme or goofy cat videos?
 Not so much.
 (Well, if the cats are being Agile, we may give the video a second glance.
 No, not really.)